christopherAlberts/Hermes/README.md

 This will then generate a number of new files.
 You'll find all the files you need within the * dist * directory.
 Just copy the PowerShellExecutorConfig.txt to this directory then you're good to go.

-If you want both the Hermes and the PowerShellExecutor to start automatically when your pc boots up.
-Then just create a shortcut of both the Hermes.exe and the PowerShellExecutor.exe and place these in your startup folder.
+If you want both the Hermes and the PowerShellExecutor to start automatically when your pc boots up, just create a shortcut of both the Hermes.exe and the PowerShellExecutor.exe and place these in your startup folder.
 You can find your startup folder by bringing up the Run box and typing in `shell:common startup` and then hitting Enter.

 ![](Images/pythonpoweredlengthgif.gif)